Iamvivek-gupta/interview/system.Design.md

 # ACID
 ACID is an acronym that stands for Atomicity, Consistency, Isolation, and Durability.
-It is a set of properties that guarantee the reliability of transactions in a database management system (DBMS).
+It is a set of properties that guarantee the reliability and consistency of transactions in a database management system (DBMS).
 Let's break down each component of ACID and understand its significance using MySQL as an example:

 1. **Atomicity**:
    - Atomicity ensures that each transaction is treated as a single unit of work, which means that either all of the operations within the transaction are successfully completed, or none of them are.